pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

         py -m build --wheel

-The ``wheel`` package will detect that the code is pure Python, and build a wheel that's named such that it's usable on any Python installation with the same major version (Python 2 or Python 3) as the version you used to build the wheel.
+The ``wheel`` package will detect that the code is pure Python, and build a wheel that's named such that it's usable on any Python 3 installation.
 For details on the naming of wheel files, see :pep:`425`.

-If your code supports both Python 2 and 3, but with different code (e.g., you use `"2to3" <https://docs.python.org/2/library/2to3.html>`_) you can run the build twice, once with Python 2 and once with Python 3.
-This will produce wheels for each version.

-If you run ``build`` without ``--wheel`` or ``--sdist``, it will build both files for you; this is useful if you don't need multiple wheels.
+If you run ``build`` without ``--wheel`` or ``--sdist``, it will build both files for you; this is useful when you don't need multiple wheels.

 .. _`Platform Wheels`: